![]() |

 Here’s the secret: sounding professional in English isn’t about using big, complicated words.
-It’s about using the right simple phrases with confidence.
+It’s about using simple, effective phrases with confidence.
 The same phrases that native speakers use every day.

-In this post, I’ll share 7 easy, natural phrases that instantly make you sound more professional in meetings and work conversations.
+In this post, I’ll share 12 easy, natural phrases that instantly make you sound more professional in meetings and work conversations.
 You don’t need to memorise a hundred expressions.
-Start with these, and you’ll notice a shift in how people respond to you.
+Start with these, and you’ll notice a shift in how people respond to you—and how you feel about yourself.

 1. “I’d like to build on that point.”